 Upon the completion of your inspection, a TSA agent will need to fill out a form.
 An agent will stamp your boarding pass to let airline gate agents know that you have completed the required screening.
 Make sure they stamp your boarding pass.
 Otherwise, you will be flagged when you board, and TSA will have to come to the gate to deal with it.

-If you receive SSSS on your boarding pass, plan for the screening process to take 10 to 20 additional minutes.
+If you receive SSSS on your boarding pass, plan for the screening process to take 10 to 20 additional minutes (sometimes longer).
 This will vary based on how quickly TSA agents work, whether they need to double-check anything, and if they need to wait for an additional agent to help with the screening.

 In the end, no matter how common it is for you, the best thing you can do is stay friendly during the process.
 It’s not a fun process for TSA agents either.
 Yes, it can add some extra time to the security screening process, but you can plan for that.
 Remember, if you check in online or using an airline’s mobile app, you can know ahead of time if there’s a chance you’ll get SSSS on your boarding pass.

-Hopefully, 10 to 20 minutes won’t ruin the travel experience for you, and you’ll still have time to relax at an airport lounge before your flight.
+Hopefully, the extra screening time won’t ruin the travel experience for you, and you’ll still have time to relax at an airport lounge before your flight.